Cameron ‘deeply concerned’ about planned Israeli military offensive in Rafah

 Rafah, on the southern border with Egypt, is one of the only regions not yet targeted by an Israeli ground offensive and is providing refuge to more than half of Gaza’s 2.3 million population.

-It is the last remaining stronghold for Hamas in Gaza after more than four months of conflict triggered by the militant group’s deadly October 7 attack on Israel.
+It is the last remaining stronghold for Hamas fighters in Gaza, according to Israel, after more than four months of conflict triggered by the militant group’s deadly October 7 attack on Israel.

 The Foreign Secretary wrote on X: “Deeply concerned about the prospect of a military offensive in Rafah – over half of Gaza’s population are sheltering in the area.